counterfactual/monorepo/packages/cf.js/API_REFERENCE.md

 Params:
 - `appInstanceId: string`
-    - Unique ID for the app instance to install
+    - ID of the app instance to install
+    - Counterparty must have called `proposedInstall` and generated this ID

 Result: